-As mentioned in Section 2.2.1, after analyzing each of the M completed data sets resulting from multiple imputation, one can combine the results of the M analyses by using a spreadsheet program, a macro, a specially written program, or even just a calculator.
+As mentioned in Section 2.2.1, after analyzing each of the M completed data sets resulting from multiple imputation, one can combine the results of the M analyses by using a spreadsheet program, a SAS macro, a specially written program, or even just a calculator.
 However, the increasing availability of software packages that implement the combining rules is helping to facilitate multiple-imputation analyses.

 In this section, two examples are considered to illustrate analyses of the multiply imputed NHIS data using both SAS-callable SUDAAN and SAS-callable IVEware.
-STATA macros for performing multiple-imputation analyses have also been developed by Carlin et al. (2003), although examples of analyses using the macros are not given here.
-The STATA macros can be used to fit regression models with complex survey data.
+Stata procedures for performing multiple-imputation analyses are available (StataCorp LP 2009), although examples of analyses using these procedures are not given here.
+The Stata procedures can be used to fit regression models with complex survey data.
 Obtaining multiple-imputation estimates and estimated standard errors based on cross-tabulations or descriptive measures is not possible without framing them as regression problems.